kostyfisik/PKM-sync-template/notes/chore.pkm.settings.md

 # Line length

+I prefer explicit line break instead of line wrapping.
+This greatly improves granularity when using with Git version control.

 I prefer a limit of 66 symbols per line for optimal readability, as recommended by Bringhurst, R. in "The Elements of Typographic Style"